 The unfortunately named “Python Fiddle” allows students to create and run Python code in the browser.
 With Python becoming more popular in schools and with ICT Teachers, this is a simple way to give students access to a coding environment without putting your desktops or network at risk.

 HTML Editey allows you to create HTML code in the browser and save it to Google Drive .
 The resulting web pages can then be shared with Google Drive acting as a web host.
-To find out more information about hosting webpages in Google Drive check out our article.

 Also available is CSS Editey, the same idea but for CSS files.